mxro/maxrohde-web/content/posts/2010/2010-06-05-link-collection-java-user-interface-frameworks/index.md

 ---
+blog: maxrohde.com
+categories:
+- java
+date: "2010-06-05"
 title: 'Link Collection: Java User Interface Frameworks'
-date: '2010-06-05'
-categories:
-  - 'java'
 ---

 **Abstract**: It is no secret that end user interfaces are not Java‘s strongest point especially on the desktop.
 Nonetheless, there is a great choice of interesting frameworks, some of which are listed below.